-The oil and gas industry is a very demanding sphere in terms of possible risks.
-The equipment that is utilized in the process of oil & gas distribution is subject to various threats and corrosion, including physical and environmental stressors.
-Companies that extract and transport oil and gas want to control the physical state of the equipment, its location, and the time during which they were used.
+The Oil and Gas industry is a demanding sphere regarding possible risks.
+The equipment utilized in the process of oil & gas distribution is subject to various threats and corrosion, including physical and environmental stressors.
+Companies that extract and transport oil and gas need to control the physical state of the equipment, its location, time of usage, and potential risks.
 IoT solutions can solve the majority of problems in this sector.

-One of our clients who chose to be undisclosed addressed us with the request to offer a reliable IoT solution for asset tracking in the Oil & Gas industry.
+One of our clients, who chose to be undisclosed, addressed us with the request to offer a reliable IoT solution for asset tracking in the Oil & Gas industry.
 We offered our client to solve this problem using three Oil and Gas asset management software solutions:

 All these technologies can be used interchangeably depending on the needs of the clients and the environmental conditions.